omidcc/misfit-test/README.md

 ```
 Now replace your desired port with 5001 and save changes.
 And then again run the project follwoing step 5 first paragraph.

-For the application demonstration see the images in [HomePage](https://github.com/omidcc/misfit-test/blob/master/home.png) and  [Results Page](https://github.com/omidcc/misfit-test/blob/master/results.png)
+For the application demonstration see the images in [HomePage](https://github.com/omidcc/misfit-test/blob/master/home.png) and  [Results Page](https://github.com/omidcc/misfit-test/blob/master/results.png).
+To see the image scroll horizontally or download.

 If there is any issue occured running the project setup contact me through -
 Email & Skype - khairulomi@gmail.com